itsmefdil/itsmefdil/README.md

 Hello, I'm [FadilahRiczky](https://friczky.github.io) 👋
-I am a DevOps Engginer.
+I am a Newbie.
 Right now i am currently focusing on devops and web development.
 And here is some information about myself :

  🌱 I’m currently learning DevOps and Web Developer (PHP,NodeJs,Go) .